 On the other hand, the Rising Sun buses are stationed at Slaughter Compound, Magsaysay.
 The departure starts from 4:00 am to 4:00 pm.

 All in all, the trip takes 5 to 6 hours along the Halsema Highway.
-Regular fares for both buses are 212 pesos.
+The regular fare for both buses is 212 pesos.
 For senior citizens, students, and PWDs, the fare is 176 pesos.

 Bontoc to Maligcong.
 The jeepney station is located at the back of the Public Market.